 13. When you’re in restaurants, randomly point at things on the menu rather than trying to pronounce them, whilst calling your waiter “Señor“.
 Try this in McDonalds.

 14. Wear ridiculous clothes that you normally wouldn’t be seen dead in.
-Go on, pull out those garishly-coloured flowery trousers and team them with a “Son of a Beach” slogan t-shirt.
+Go on, pull out those garishly-coloured harem trousers and team them with a “Son of a Beach” slogan t-shirt.
 Or float around in a kaftan and a big floppy hat.

 15. Make sure all your meals are at least three courses.
 For true hotel buffet authenticity, leave all your food out on the counter for at least three hours before consuming.
+Getting a couple of people to manhandle every item first adds to the experience.